rendoir/feup-ldso/README.md

 ## Running for development

+1. Run **docker-compose up** in the root of the project
-1. In the file _mobile/screens/AgendaScreen.js_, change the IP to your machine's wifi IP.
+2. In the file _mobile/screens/AgendaScreen.js_, change the IP to your machine's wifi IP.
-2. Run **expo start**.
+3. Run **expo start**.
 Inside the terminal, there should be a QRCode to be read via the Expo App.

 ![](https://i.imgur.com/I8ZyCta.png)